gonimo/gonimo/front/doc/Gonimo-Architecture.md

 module needs to be imported, for setting up the component.
 This will usually be in a single place.

-This splitup is obviously not required, but makes it easy to swap out the implementation.
+This split-up is obviously not required, but makes it easy to swap out the implementation.

 Illustrated with our `Account` example, we have:

-- [Gonimo.Client.Account][Gonimo.Client.Account]: The Interface: `Config` and `Account` datatypes and accompanying type classes, `HasConfig` and `HasAccount`.
+- [Gonimo.Client.Account][Gonimo.Client.Account]: The Interface: `Config` and `Account` data types and accompanying type classes, `HasConfig` and `HasAccount`.
 - [Gonimo.Client.Account.Impl][Gonimo.Client.Account.Impl]: The implementation: `Model`, `ModelConfig`
   accompanying constraints, `HasModel` and `HasModelConfig` and of course the